 In return, you have a right to expect respectful behaviour from the public.
-If members of the public are being abusive, intimidatory or threatening you are entitled to stop any conversation or interaction in person or online and report them to the local authority, the relevant social media provider or the police.
-This also applies to fellow councillors, where action could then be taken under the Councillor Code of Conduct, and local authority employees, where concerns should be raised in line with the local authority's councillor-officer protocol.
+If members of the public are being abusive, intimidatory or threatening you are entitled to stop any conversation or interaction in person or online and seek guidance from the Council, with a view to reporting the matter to the relevant social media provider or the police where appropriate.

+This also applies to fellow councillors, where action could then be taken under the Councillor Code of Conduct, and local authority employees, where concerns should be raised in line with the local authority's councillor officer protocol.

-5.2 Bullying, harassment and discrimination
+- Bullying, harassment and discrimination As a councillor:

-- 5.2.1 I do not bully any person.
+2.1 I do not bully any person.

+- . . .

-- 5.2.2 I do not harass any person.
+- 2.2 I do not harass any person.

-- 5.2.3 I promote equalities and do not discriminate unlawfully against any person.
+2.3 I promote equalities and do not discriminate unlawfully against any person.